wp-cli/handbook/repository-management.md

 Non-trivial pull requests should be preceded by a related issue that defines the problem to solve and allows for discussion of the most appropriate solution before actually writing code.

-If a pull request was submitted by one of the [committers](https://github.com/orgs/wp-cli/teams/committers), the submitter should set the "Reviewers" for that pull request to `wp-cli/committers` if a general code review is needed, or to one or more specific committer profiles if the expertise of a specific person is needed/wanted.
+If a pull request is submitted by one of the [committers](https://github.com/orgs/wp-cli/teams/committers), the submitter should set the "Reviewers" for that pull request to `wp-cli/committers` if a general code review is needed, or to one or more specific committer profiles if the expertise of a specific person is needed/wanted.

-If a pull request was submitted by an external contributor, the [committers](https://github.com/orgs/wp-cli/teams/committers) should be responsive and provide quick feedback to encourage further contributions.
+If a pull request is submitted by an external contributor, the [committers](https://github.com/orgs/wp-cli/teams/committers) should be responsive and provide quick feedback to encourage further contributions.

 Apart from needing to be approved, pull requests also need to have their tests in a passing state before they can be merged.
 When both of these conditions are true, any [committer](https://github.com/orgs/wp-cli/teams/committers) can merge the pull request by:
 1. Ensuring that all applicable labels have been set.